AI-UNIT-IT-KKU/ml-az-2025/notebooks/notes.md

 | **Better generalization** | Reduces the chance of “lucky” or “unlucky” splits.                    |
 | **Efficient data use**    | Every sample is used for both training and validation at least once.  |

 ---

-Sure ✅ Here’s a clean, clear English version you can paste directly into your README:

----